Oliver Solberg

-Oliver Solberg (born 23 September 2001) is a Swedish-Norwegian rally driver.
-He is the son of the 2003 World Rally Champion, Petter Solberg, and Swedish mother Pernilla Walfridsson, who is also a successful former rally driver.
-After winning multiple crosskarting championships in his early years, Solberg became the 2018 RallyX Nordic Champion and 2019 FIA ERC1 Junior Champion before following in his father's footsteps and entering the World Rally Championship.
+Oliver Solberg (born 23 September 2001) is a Swedish rally driver.
+After winning multiple crosskarting championships in his early years, Solberg became the 2018 RallyX Nordic Champion and the 2019 FIA ERC1 Junior Champion before entering the World Rally Championship (WRC) in 2019.

-In 2022 he competed as the third driver for Hyundai Motorsport, driving the new Rally1 car at the top level of the sport.
+In 2022, he competed at the top level of the WRC for the first time as the third driver for Hyundai Motorsport, driving the new Rally1 car.
+In 2023, Solberg returned to WRC2 competition, winning his first points-scoring event at Rally Sweden 2023.

+In 2024, Solberg joined Formula 1 driver Lando Norris' Quadrant Athlete program alongside three others, including WMX racer Lotte van Drunen, Moto3 pilot Iván Ortolá, and Olympic Gold medal winner Keegan Palmer.

+Solberg achieved his maiden WRC victory at the 2025 Rally Estonia.

 Early life

-Solberg was introduced to the world of the WRC before his first birthday when he attended the 2002 Cyprus Rally to watch his father compete.
+Solberg was introduced to the world of the WRC before his first birthday when he attended the 2002 Cyprus Rally to watch his father, Petter Solberg, compete.
 Though a career in motorsport wasn't inevitable, as both his parents encouraged him to try football, ice hockey and many other activities, he had decided motorsport was what he wanted to do.
 By the age of eight he was competing in crosskarting, winning his first ever race.
 Over the next years he won multiple Norwegian and Nordic Crosskart Championships.